wjin33/GIL/content/Research/Hydraulic-Fracturing/index.md

 ---
-title: Hydraulic Fracturing
+title: Hydraulic fracturing
-date: 2018-05-01
+date: 2025-05-01
 ---

 Hydraulic fracturing has revolutionized the oil and gas industry, and decades of field practice have enabled a deep understanding of many aspects of the process.
 However, several key phenomena remain insufficiently addressed: